Originally published: July 2025 · Last updated: May 2026

 How long does it take to sell a house in San Diego?

-Most well-priced homes in neighborhoods like North Park, South Park, and University Heights go under contract within 14-30 days.
-The full process from listing to closing typically takes 5-7 weeks.
+Most well-priced homes in neighborhoods like North Park, South Park, and University Heights go under contract within 14 to 30 days.
+The full process from listing to closing typically takes 5 to 7 weeks.
 Homes that are overpriced or poorly prepared take longer.
-If your home has been sitting, read our guide on why your house isn’t selling.
+If your home has been sitting, read our guide on why your house is not selling.

 How much does it cost to sell a house in San Diego?